scussen/soundscape/README.md

 Sound Scape displays a ‘keyboard’ of 40 notes [keyboard display](https://github.com/scussen/soundscape/blob/master/Sound%20Scape/scratchFullSet.png) these keys are mapped via a noteMap in the SCSoundScapeViewController’s viewDidLoad method.
 In this example the mapping is to Midi Notes in the Key of G (see SCNoteDef.m).
 You can see that the code has been built so that it can be easily extended to provide multiple note maps.

-For simplicity, the Sound Scape been built using one instrument (the fiddle) loaded thought the SCAudioController (as used in SynthMixDemo).
-We are not using any effects unit pitch adjustment and we don’t need the multichannel mixer for this version (though they are still in there).
+For simplicity, Sound Scape has been built using one instrument (the fiddle) loaded though the SCAudioController (as used in SynthMixDemo).
+Sound Scape does not use any effects unit pitch adjustment so the multichannel mixer for this version is not used (though both are still in there).

 Features: